 To have easy access to this, I now keep Activity Monitor and Terminal on my Dock.

-This now allows me to continue working with Adobe Bridge.
-Not elegant, but it helps.
+This quick fix now allows me to continue working with Adobe Bridge.
+Not an elegant solution, but it helps.

 As always, I would love to hear from others if they have any tips or insights.